kaushkay/kaushkay.github.io/_posts/2019-07-13-Regression-for-denoising-quasar-spectra.markdown

 ![quasar_1](/assets/images/projects/reg_for_quasar_spectra/quasar_1.jpg)

 The blue line shows the intrinsic (i.e. original) flux spectrum emitted by the quasar.
 The red line denotes the observed spectrum here on Earth.
-To the left of the Lyman- \alpha line, the observed flux is damped and the intrinsic (unabsorbed) flux continuum is not clearly recognizable (red line).
-To the right of the Lyman- \alpha line, the observed flux approximates the intrinsic spectrum.
+To the left of the Lyman- $\alpha$ line, the observed flux is damped and the intrinsic (unabsorbed) flux continuum is not clearly recognizable (red line).
+To the right of the Lyman- $\alpha$ line, the observed flux approximates the intrinsic spectrum.

 ---